D'Kings Men: Singles

 The album's lead single, "Oliver Twist", was released on August 12, 2011.
 Sesan Ogunro directed the music video, which includes cameos from Kanye West, Pusha T, Big Sean, and Manny Fresh.
 The D'banj-assisted track "Sister Caro" was released on June 9, 2012, as the album's second single.
 The accompanying music video for the song was filmed in Lagos.
-The album's third single "Oyato", which was released on July 14, 2012, serves as D'banj's first official single in the post-Mo'Hits era.
-"Bachelor" was released on November 10, 2012, as the album's fourth single.
+"Bachelor" was released on November 10, 2012, as the album's third single.
 Its music video was also filmed by Sesan in Atlanta.

-The album's fifth single, "Top of the World", was released on December 13, 2012.
+The album's fourth single, "Top of the World", was released on December 13, 2012.
 It was the official SuperSport anthem for the 2013 African Nations Cup.
 The music video for "Top of the World", which was recorded in South Africa, features scenes of D’banj singing into a forest of mics while performing with a dreadlocked guitarist and rock drummer.
-"Cashflow," a song featuring Kayswitch, was released as the album's sixth single on December 21, 2012.
+"Cashflow," a song featuring Kayswitch, was released as the album's fifth single on December 21, 2012.
 Sesan also directed the song's music video.
-The album's seventh single, "Don't Tell Me Nonsense", was released on March 30, 2013.
+The album's sixth single, "Don't Tell Me Nonsense", was released on March 30, 2013.
 The song's music video, which was filmed in Lagos by Matt Max, features an army of dancers, smoke bombs, and helicopters.

-"For Example" was released on March 30, 2013, as the album's eighth single.
+"For Example" was released on March 30, 2013, as the album's seventh single.
 The accompanying music video for the song was recorded by Matt Max in Mende Village, Lagos.
 Nigerian singer Durella made a cameo appearance in the video.
-The album's ninth single, "Why You Love Me", was released on April 21, 2013.
+The album's eighth single, "Why You Love Me", was released on April 21, 2013.
 The song's music video was directed by Godfather Productions and uploaded to YouTube on December 13, 2013.
-"Finally" was released on June 20, 2013, as the album's tenth single.
+"Finally" was released on June 20, 2013, as the album's ninth single.
 Its music video was recorded in London by Sesan and features cameo appearances from Wizkid and the CEO Dancers.
-The wedding anthem "Obimo" was released on November 20, 2013, as the album's eleventh single.
-Patrick Elis directed the song's music video.
+The wedding anthem "Obimo (My Heart)" was released on June 22, 2013, as the album's tenth single.
+Patrick Elis directed the song's music video, which arrived on November 20, 2013.

 Critical reception

 D'Kings Men received mixed reviews from music critics.
 Jon Caramanica of The New York Times described the album as "an alluring contemporary pop album with an emphasis on king-size dance music."
 Reviewing for Nigerian Entertainment Today, Ayomide Tayo granted the album 3.5 stars out of 5, acknowledging its inclusion of "strong pop songs hinged on D'banj's infectious personality and amazing instrumentals."
 TooXclusive's Ogaga Sakapide gave the album 3 stars out of 5, saying it "dives into the usual subjects of partying, love, wealth, fame and success".
-A writer for TayoTV rated the album 6.7 out of 10, calling it "average".
+Amb Noni of TayoTV rated the album 6.7 out of 10, calling it "average".